P4uton/RITFightSimulator/README.md

 Done.

-ToDo:
+ToDo Vanilla:
+- bring up to date with Vue version
--Additional Fields for Skills, Runes, Artefacts
+- Additional Fields for Skills, Runes, Artefacts

--Toggle to override auto effective calc and enable manual total skill input

--Add Hero Units to values.js
+- Add Hero Units to values.js

--Correct all values in values.js
+- Correct all values in values.js

+ToDo Vue:

+- Additional Fields for Skills, Runes, Artefacts
+- switch Attack lost with Attack and find better naming schemes
+- remove type:bold from Attack lost
+- Add indicator if the Fight was won or not
+- Give default size to offensive percentage column so it doesn't jump around as much
+- remove Calculate button
+- rename Strength to Attack or smth.